Reflective & Trauma-Informed Supervision

 The materials and resources for this workshop are only available to participants.
 For questions about this workshop, please contact CalTrin.

-In this 2-part workshop, participants will develop greater understanding of their own leadership and supervisory style; learn how to prioritize supervisory and leadership goals; and learn the building blocks of reflective supervision.
-You will also learn the nine core competencies of trauma-informed supervision and how to apply them for your own well-being, staff well-being, and team/organizational climate and culture.
+In this workshop, participants will develop greater understanding of their own leadership and supervisory style; learn how to prioritize supervisory and leadership goals; and learn the building blocks of reflective supervision.
+You will also learn the core competencies of trauma-informed supervision and how to apply them for your own well-being, staff well-being, and team/organizational climate and culture.
 Finally, participants will apply the knowledge and skills they have learned in a problem-based learning scenario.

 Participants will:

-• Define and recognize the integration and approaches of a reflective and trauma-informed supervisory style
+- Define and recognize the integration and approaches of a reflective and trauma-informed supervisory style

-• Classify ways to prioritize supervisory goals
+- Classify ways to prioritize supervisory goals

-• Describe the 9 NCTSN Core Competencies
+- Describe the 9 NCTSN Core Competencies in Secondary Traumatic Stress Informed Supervision

-• Compile skills for staff and you to support reflective and trauma-informed supervision
+- Compile skills for staff and you to support reflective and trauma-informed supervision

 Who should attend: People who supervise direct care staff and lead child and family-serving organizations, such as family resource centers, behavioral health, child welfare, juvenile justice, education, health, housing/human services, etc.